top of page

 • Simple methods to update many passwords at once

-These features help you take immediate action if your information is at risk.
+These features let you act quickly if your information is at risk.

 Can Password Managers Function Offline?

-Many password managers allow you to access your stored passwords offline.
-They keep an encrypted version of your passwords on your device, enabling access without an internet connection.
-However, some features, such as syncing new passwords across devices, require an internet connection.
+Many password managers let you access your saved passwords even when you are offline.
+They keep an encrypted copy on your device, so you don’t need the internet to use them.
+However, features like syncing new passwords across devices still need an internet connection.

 How Frequently Should You Update Your Passwords?